luiscruz/course_sustainableSE/2026/p1_measuring_software/g35_GoogleMeet-Zoom.md

 ## Statistical Analysis

 ### Normality testing
-To determine the kind of statistical tests to conduct, the normality of the data destribution was evaluated using the Shapiro-Wilk test.
+To determine the kind of statistical tests to conduct, the normality of the data destribution was evaluated using the **Shapiro-Wilk test**.

 The test was applied separately to each group, with a significance level of `a = 0.05` being used:
 - if `p >= 0.05`: the data was normally distributed